NotAProton/savelinks/README.md

 ## Usage

 To use the extension, click on the icon in the browser toolbar.
-This will open the extension popup, where you can save links by clicking the "Save" button.
-You can also view your saved links by clicking the "View" button.
+This will open the extension popup, where you can save links by clicking the “Save” button.
+You can also view your saved links by clicking the “View” button.

-On the View page, you can see all your saved links and share them by clicking the "Share Links" button.
+On the View page, you can see all your saved links and share them by clicking the “Share Links” button.
 This will give you a sharable link that you can send to others.

 ## Compiling